ADACS-Australia/OzSTAR-User-Guide/docs/source/2-ozstar/Python.rst

     # deactivate the venv with
     deactivate

-When you logout from the node and login again, and want to use this venv again then must load all the modules above, and then just
+When you logout from the node and login again, and want to use this venv again then you must first load all the modules above, and then just

 ::